MinMengbin/QSB-USB2Serial/README.md

 # How to use QSB-USB2Serial_US-digital?

+User manual about QSB from US digital, please go to official web site

 # How to solve the problem of not knowing the names of usb devices when multiple USB devices are plugged in the same computer?